trouble shooting skin irritation

 Bacterial Inflammation

-Perhaps the largest number of cases of contact dermatitis experienced with a Krikawa ring has been determined to be caused by bacteria.
+The largest number of cases of contact dermatitis experienced with a Krikawa ring has been determined to be caused by bacteria.

 The remedy for this is to clean the ring more often.
-We love the personal size ultrasonic cleaners for this purpose.
+We love the personal-size ultrasonic cleaners for this purpose.
 After cleaning, rinse and use a hair dryer to dry the ring.
 Leave the ring off until the rash has cleared, and then try wearing it again, keeping the ring dry and clean, and examine the results.

 Moisture Dermatitis